A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Multi-strange hyperons and meson

-For $\Omega$ production shown in Fig.\ 14, similar remarks about the ordering of the various components can be made as for $\Xi$.
-One notable difference is that this time even $\rm{TTS}$ is suppressed relative to $\rm{TTT}$.
+For $\Omega$ production shown in Fig.\ 12, similar remarks about the ordering of the various components can be made as for $\Xi$.
+One notable difference is that this time even $\rm{TTS}$ is suppressed relative to $\rm{TTT}$ at all $p_T$.
 That is because every coalescing quark for $\Omega$ must be strange, so $S^s$ in $\rm{TTS}$ lowers its magnitude relative to $\rm{TTT}$.
 Herein lies a very interesting point that was noticed several years ago even in RHIC data \cite{ja,hw1}.
 The $p_T$ distribution of $\Omega$ is exponential (apart from the prefactor $p_T^2/m_T^\Omega$ in Eq.\ (\ref{D1})) without any power-law up-bending at high $p_T$.
 It means that $\Omega$ is produced thermally even at $p_T\sim 6$ GeV/c without any contribution from parton fragmentation, which is the usual mechanism considered in pQCD.
-Neither can hydrodynamics be applied to particle production at such high $p_T$.
-In recombination each $s$ quark need only be at $p_T<2$ GeV/c on the average.
-Our thermal partons at $T_s=0.51$ GeV/c imply that $\Omega$ is formed earlier than other hyperons.
-In fact, it is of interest to exhibit the dependence of $T_s$ on the number $n_s$ of $s$-quark content of the hyperons.
-Figure 15 shows that there is a linear increase from $\Lambda$ to $\Omega$, and therefore non-linear if plotted against the hyperon masses, since $m_{\Xi}-m_{\Lambda}=200 \mbox{MeV}\ \mbox{and}\ m_{\Omega}-m_{\Xi}=367 \mbox{MeV}.$